 Datasets contain a continuous outcome variable—such as incidence of disease, output of farms, or crime rate—along with other variables to predict the outcome.
 For cross-sectional data, each variable has one value per spatial unit.
 For panel data, there are typically multiple values for different time points.

-There is a new manual entirely devoted to fitting SAR models, working with spatial data, and creating and managing spatial weighting matrices.
-The new commands are called the Sp commands.
+There is a manual entirely devoted to fitting SAR models, working with spatial data, and creating and managing spatial weighting matrices.
+The commands are called the Sp commands.
 See the Spatial Autoregressive Models Reference Manual.

 There are three steps to fitting SAR models: